karrick/godirwalk/README.md

 The default behavior of this library is to always sort the immediate descendants of a directory prior to visiting each node, just like `filepath.Walk` does.
 This is usually the desired behavior.
-However, this does come at a performance penalty to sort the names when a directory node has many entries.
+However, this does come at slight performance and memory penalties required to sort the names when a directory node has many entries.
+Additionally if caller specifies `Unsorted` enumeration, reading directories is lazily performed as the caller consumes entries.
 If a particular use case exists that does not require sorting the directory's immediate descendants prior to visiting its nodes, this library will skip the sorting step when the `Unsorted` parameter is set to true.

 #### Configurable Post Children Callback